junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/reading-paths.md

 ## Paths

-A *path* in the file system traces out the location of a file/directory from a given directory.
+A _path_ in the file system traces out the location of a file/directory from a given directory.

 You separate directories with slashes which signifies if something is inside of something else.
 Remember, the very first slash is also a directory: the root directory.
 For example, `/home/john/Documents/DevLeague/helloworld.py` is the path detailing the location of the file “helloworld.py”.
 It is in the `DevLeague` directory, which is in `Documents`, which is in `john`, which is in `home`, which is in `/` (the root directory).

 A special pathname is `~` (tilde). `~` stands for `/home/user/`.
 Note that `user` is not literally “user”, but the name of the user profile (which is `junior` in our computers at Academy).
 When you first open your terminal, you are placed in your user’s home directory `~` by default.
 It holds everything a normal user would use, the Desktop, Documents, Downloads, Pictures, etc. directories.
 In the above path example, we didn’t have to write out that entire path.
 Instead of having the `/home/user`, we could’ve just written `~/Documents/DevLeague/helloworld.py`.

-When writing out paths for anything (such as arguments), you can write them out as *absolute* or *relative* paths.
+When writing out paths for anything (such as arguments), you can write them out as _absolute_ or _relative_ paths.

 #### Absolute Paths

-Absolute paths point to the file/directory regardless of the current working directory (the directory you are in).
+Absolute paths point to the file/directory regardless of the current working directory (the directory you are currently in).
 It always includes the root (or `~`).
 The paths in the examples above are written as absolute paths.

 #### Relative Paths